pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 genealogical research.
 Many of the people coming to RootsTech are on the beginner side.
 While attracted to the technology, they also want to be exposed to real genealogical research and learn how to do it.
 In this desire, some attendees left disappointed.
-It does not have to be this way.
+But it does not have to be this way.

 People don't want genealogy sugar-coated.
 They want to know what _really_ happened to their _real_ ancestors.
 Why spend all the time, money, and energy